John Talbot Coke: Later life

 After returning home from the Boer War, Talbot Coke was placed on the retired list with honorary rank of Major-general in March 1901.
 On 11 May 1907, he was appointed a deputy lieutenant of Derbyshire.

 Family

-He was married on 14 November 1867 to Charlotte FitzGerald, a daughter of Major H FitzGerald and descendant of the ancient Earls of Desmond.
+He was married on 14 November 1867 to Charlotte FitzGerald, a daughter of Major Henry Thomas George Fitzgerald and descendant of the ancient Earls of Desmond.
+They had three sons and four daughters.
 Their eldest son Edward Sacheverell D'Ewes Coke would become a Brigadier general and their fifth child, a daughter named Charlotte Geraldine would marry Lieutenant general Thomas D'Oyly Snow KCB, KCMG.